- Research & Monitoring

 Pacific Halibut (Hippoglossus stenolepis): Stock Status and Biology

 Pacific Halibut Stock Status

-The stock status will be published on the 94th Session of the IPHC Annual Meeting page.
+The stock status is published on the 99th Session of the IPHC Annual Meeting page.

 Pacific Halibut Biology Overview

 |Description||Reproduction and Development||Distribution and Migration||Age, size, and growth||Food and Feeding|

 |Family: Pleuronectidae||50% maturity: Males ~ 8 years old and females ~ 12 years old||Found off the U.S.A.
 West Coast, British Columbia, Alaska, Russia, and Japan||Can reach lengths of up to 8 feet (2.4 m) and weights of 500 pounds (230 kg).||Larval halibut are pelagic and feed on zooplankton once their yolk sac is absorbed at about 55 days old.|